th2-net/th2-docs/content/docs/versions/1-5-4/getting-started/install-th2/3-th2/dl-configs.md

 according to the user's actions in the `th2-infra-editor` GUI.
 To make it possible, it is required that the `th2-infra-mgr` component is granted an access with write permissions.

 Different Git systems have different mechanisms for accessing a repository.
-So your next actions depend on the system where your th2-infra-schema is published.
+So your next actions depend on the system where your `th2-infra-schema` is published.

 ### GitHub

-Due to the [improvements in Git protocol security](https://github.blog/2021-09-01-improving-git-protocol-security-github/) on GitHub, keys supported in SSH have underwent changes.
-These changes affected the th2 SSH connections to the GitHub repositories.
+Due to the [improvements in Git protocol security](https://github.blog/2021-09-01-improving-git-protocol-security-github/) on GitHub, keys supported in ssh have underwent changes.
+These changes affected the th2 ssh connections to the GitHub repositories.
 SSH keys generated with RSA algorithm are no longer accepted when uploaded to GitHub after March 15, 2022.
 Keys uploaded before this date will continue to work.

 GitHub repositories can be accessed via personal access tokens.
 In case you cannot use a token, update your th2 version to use ssh connection.